Back to Blog

 In the consumer lending industry, it is crucial to track loan default rates in regions where you plan to conduct business.

-Knowing historical data on the number of charged-off unpaid loans, you can assess risk more accurately.
+Knowing historical data on the number of charged-off unpaid loans supports more accurate credit risk evaluation.

 It also helps in calibrating lending models to better predict borrower behavior in different regions.